Skip to main content

 Pain: unoptimized assets slip into deploys because image checks are manual.

-ImageForge fit: add --check so stale images fail fast with an exact remediation command.
+ImageForge fit: add --check so stale images fail fast with an effective-option remediation command.

 imageforge ./public/images --check